evpozdniakov/WebGL-2.0/04.Attributes/README.md

 - attribute locations
 - a single buffer with all the data

 To the GPU, that buffer is just a flat list of numbers.
-It doesn’t know which bytes are *coordinates* vs *color* vs *point size*.
+It doesn't know which bytes are *coordinates* vs *color* vs *point size*.
 We use `vertexAttribPointer` to describe the layout of that data **for each attribute**.
 This is the most interesting part but also the most complicated.